Xaegir/temp-website/content/english/insights/what-is-web3-how-it-works.md

 +++
 description = "Here at XAEGIR, we do our own research.
 Below is a list of articles that we've written and published on a wide range of topics within the Web 3.0 space." page_header_image = "article-what-is-web3.png" title = "What is Web3?
-How It Works" watermark = "Insights"
+How It Works del" watermark = "Insights"

 +++